 Variance components supported the greater importance of tissue-type relative to stock-plant

-Analysis of tissue-type within stock-plant and stock-plant effects as random variables on the pooled data set allowed estimation of variance components and indicated that the variance explained by tissue-type within stock-plant (Estimate  SE; 0.029 0.01) was around four fold larger than that due to the stock-plant (Estimate  SE; 0.007 0.008).
+Analysis of tissue-type within stock-plant and stock-plant effects as random variables on the pooled data set allowed estimation of variance components and indicated that the variance explained by tissue-type within stock-plant (Estimate  SE; 0.029 0.01) was around four fold larger than that due to the stock-plant (Estimate  SE; 0.007 0.008) (ANOVA not shown).
 The variance due to tissue-type within stock-plant was of a similar order of magnitude to that of the residual term (Estimate  SE; 0.030  0.005), which in this analysis included unaccounted for variation due to factors such as site, or other experimental level differences, including differences in the propagation systems or the season in which shoots were harvested.

 Differences among experiments on tissue-type subcategories